 Manfred Fuchs sadly passed away in 2014 while on holiday in his home country of Italy.
 But by that point had become a powerhouse in the global space industry, with his company being a significant contributor to the European Commission’s Galileo satellite constellation as well as many more achievements across the industry.

-Manfred’s son, Marco Fuchs, became the CEO of the now significant OHB Space business in 2000, which now has subsidiaries in Italy, Czech Republic, Sweden, Belgium, French Guiana and Greece.
+Manfred’s son, Marco Fuchs, became the CEO of the now-significant OHB Space business in 2000, which now has subsidiaries in Italy, the Czech Republic, Sweden, Belgium, French Guiana and Greece.

-Marco has recently added a new division to the business by entering into the small launch sector that is now seeing considerable movement globally.
+Marco has recently added a new division to the business by entering into the small launch sector, which is now seeing considerable movement globally.
 His Rocket Factory Augsburg, a subsidiary of OHB’s MT Aerospace business, will build small launch vehicles that take small satellite constellations into orbit.